Alessandos/WearableData/README.md

 activities, and an additional column with the name of the activities is merged.

-* From this file only the subject-, activities-, and means-columns are selected.
-The means-columns comprises numeric values, which were calculated from other measurement data earlier.
+* From this file only the subject-, activities-, and means- and sd-columns are selected.
+The means-columns are a kind of "average", the sd-columns (sd=standard deviation) is a measure of variation.
+All these columns comprises numeric values, which were calculated from other measurement data earlier.

-* Finally for each participant/activity-pair all the means of the data are calculated and saved in a cleaned file.
+* Finally for each participant/activity-pair all the means of the available data are calculated and saved in a cleaned file.